Kippus0s/Speaker-Independent-Speech-Emotion-Recognition/README.md

 |SAVEE | 65% |
 |IEMOCAP | 50.45% |

-Details of the individual models forming the ensembles, including their architectures and hyperparameters, are available in DL_models.txt located in the /models/ directory.
+Details of the individual models forming the ensembles, including architectures and hyperparameters, are available in DL_models.txt in the /models/ directory.
-In the interest of brevity, this summary does not discuss the rationale behind hyperparameter choices, which were informed by both literature review and my own experimentation.
-A full discussion of model architectures and design decisions was provided in the original disseration and will be included in a future adaption.
+For brevity, this summary does not discuss the rationale behind hyperparameter choices, which were guided by both literature review and iterative experimentation.
+Full discussion of model architectures, design decisions, and hyperparameter justification is provided in the original dissertation and would be included in any future adaptation.

 # Comparison With Contemporary Research